 Here’s 3 reasons why you need to think less and do more:

 - Just like you can’t tell what a fruit tastes like just by examining it, you can’t really become an expert in your chosen field just by analysing it from a distance.
 You need to sink your teeth in it.

 - You learn faster and understand better by doing.
 Or as entrepreneur Marie Forleo says, ” clarity comes from engagement, not thought”

-On the same line of thought, serial entrepreneur Dan Norris has just released an ebook called “The 7-day start up” where he describes how he launched his latest and most successful business in 7 days.
+On the same line of thought, serial entrepreneur Dan Norris released an ebook called “The 7-day start up” where he describes how he launched a successful business in 7 days.
 He stresses that all you need is to launch.
 Eliminate the superfluous thinking, get to the essentials, launch and figure out the rest.